temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals-external/README.md

-## Exercise #2: Sending a Signal from Another Workflow
+## Exercise #2: Sending an External Signal

 During this exercise, you will:
 - Define and handle a Signal
+- Retrieve a handle on the Workflow to Signal
-- Send an External Signal to indicate to the Workflow which execution path to take
+- Send an external Signal
 - Call both Workflows from the Client file

 Make your changes to the code in the `practice` subdirectory (look for